FederBoost: Private Federated Learning for GBDT: Horizontal

 In this setting, it is natural to have participants train their models locally and aggregate the locally trained models into a joint global model (e.g., Google's FL framework~\cite{mcmahan17a} we mentioned in Section~\ref{sec:fl}).
-This idea applies to decision trees as well: each participant locally trains a decision tree and they {\em bagging} these decision trees into a random forest~\cite{RF}.
-However, to train a random forest, each participant is required to hold at least 63.2\% percent of the total samples~\cite{Breiman1996}, which contradicts the setting of FL.
+This idea applies to decision trees as well: each participant locally trains a decision tree and all decision trees are integrated into a random forest via bagging~\cite{RF}.
+However, to train a random forest, each participant is required to hold at least 63.2\% of the total samples~\cite{Breiman1996}, which contradicts the setting of FL.

 We follow the idea of vertical $\name$ to have participants jointly run the GBDT training algorithm.
 However, there are two challenges we need to conquer in the setting of horizontal FL.
 Firstly, the samples are distributed among $l$ participants, thereby no single participant knows the order of samples for any feature.
 To address this, we propose a novel method for distributed bucket construction.
-Secondly, each participant only holds part of the labels, hence the histograms for each bucket is difficult to compute without information leakage.
+Secondly, each participant only holds part of the labels, hence the histogram for each bucket is difficult to compute without information leakage.
 We have participants calculate $g$s and $h$s locally and aggregate them using secure aggregation (cf. Section~\ref{sec:aggregation}) to build the histograms.
 We provide all details in the rest of this section.